 All submissions must be original.
 Previously published materials (including materials posted on websites) or those under consideration by another publication will not be accepted.
 Association membership is not a prerequisite for submission.
 Co-authorship is permitted.

-Articles must be formatted in a Word Doc.
+Articles MUST be formatted in a Word Doc.
 AHP uses the APA style guide, so please format your article in that style.
 In addition, your document must be between 1,000 and 3,000 words, and have:

 - A title